loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 Each negation enables one of three programming styles: goto ($*$) , procedural ($~$), and higher-order ($not$).

 The first, goto, is the most primitive.
 It can be considered as a one-way transfer of control.
-Consider the function $f : *(A times.circle *B)$.
+Consider the function $f : *(A times.circle *B times.circle circle)$.
 From $f$ we can call the continuation $*B$, which is just a static function pointer, and because it is only a static function pointer, it can not capture any state.
-The state that $*B$ manipulates is exactly the stack $B$, and it is passed by $f$. #todo[add image, ill-kinded]
+The state that $*B$ manipulates is exactly the stack $B$, and it is passed by $f$.

 The second style, procedural, enables exactly what its name suggests: procedures.
 The type signature $f : *(A times.circle ~B)$ now exactly corresponds to the